WebReflection/lighterhtml/README.md

 Even if sharing 90% of _hyperHTML_'s code, this utility removed all the not strictly necessary parts from it, including:

   * no `Component`, no `define` and/or intents, no `connect` or `disconnect`, and no promises <sup><sub>(possibly in later on)</sub></sup>, everything these days can be easily handled by hooks, as example using the [dom-augmentor](https://github.com/WebReflection/dom-augmentor) utility
-  * html is never implicit, since all you have to do is to write `html` before any template when you need it.
+  * html content is never implicit, since all you have to do is to write `html` before any template when you need it.
 However, the `{html: string}` is still accepted for extreme cases.

 Removing these parts made the output smaller in size <sup><sub>(less than 6K)</sub></sup> but it also simplified some underlying logic.